+However, this isn’t sustainable.
 As teams get larger and workflows get more complex, it makes sense to move away from physical boards to project management tools that support Kanban boards.

-Digital Kanban Tools
+Digital Kanban Boards

 - It is easy to add context through attachments and detailed descriptions.
 This is very important for technical projects where detailed specifications are a must.

-- Integrations to other tools (github, zeppelin, slack etc) are available at the click of a button.
+- Integrations to other tools (GitHub, Zeppelin, Slack, etc.) are available at the click of a button.

 - Remote collaboration is possible.